Latent Guided Sampling for Combinatorial Optimization: Latent Guided Sampling

-where $b(x)$ is a baseline function that reduces variance.
+where $b(x)$, defined in \eqref{app:eq:baseline_inf}, serves as a baseline to reduce the variance.
 The proposed method is detailed in Algorithm \ref{alg:LGS}.
 The value of $K$ should be selected to balance stability (reducing variance in gradient estimates), effective exploration of the latent space, and computational efficiency.
 Although standard gradient updates are used in Algorithm~\ref{alg:LGS}, any other optimizer such as Adam \citep{kingma2014adam} could be used.
 In the next section, we establish that the sequence generated by our algorithm forms a Markov Chain and converges to the target distribution, depending on the optimality of $\theta$.